We Analyzed the Future Direction of Rent the Runway Inc. (RENT), Here is What We Found

-Rent the Runway Inc. (NASDAQ:RENT) went down by -13.85% from its latest closing price compared to the recent 1-year high of $24.77.
-The company’s stock price has collected 1.19% of gains in the last five trading sessions.
+Rent the Runway Inc. (NASDAQ:RENT) went up by 8.82% from its latest closing price compared to the recent 1-year high of $24.77.
+The company’s stock price has collected 4.83% of gains in the last five trading sessions.
 The Wall Street Journal reported on 12/09/21 that In the Market: GameStop, Novavax, Rent the Runway, DWAC

 Is It Worth Investing in Rent the Runway Inc. (NASDAQ :RENT) Right Now?